The Pros and Cons of Popular Pontoon Boat Decking Materials and Coverings

 Pros: Lightweight, strong and usually defect-free, this wood is constructed with waterproof glue so that water and high humidity won't cause it to deteriorate.

 Cons: It's actually not waterproof or water-resistant wood.
-It requires sealer to be water-resistant.
+It requires the sealer to be water-resistant.

-You can find three-quarter-inch-thick sheets in 4' x 8' dimensions at most home improvement stores.
-The average price seems to be around $60+ per sheet.
+Most home improvement stores sell three-quarter-inch-thick sheets in 4' x 8' dimensions.
+The average price is around $60+ per sheet.

 2. Treated Plywood